 Federal mandates stipulate that all medical and healthcare providers that bill Medicaid and Medicare must prove “meaningful use” of EMR technology or face serious reimbursement penalties.
 The purpose of the mandate is twofold: to establish a nationwide electronic health records system that will improve patient outcomes and reduce medical costs, while simultaneously stimulating the U.S. economy.

-Nationwide electronic health records (EHRs) contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider.
+Nationwide electronic health records (EHR) contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider.
 EHR remains a long-term project.
-The mandate’s impact on our economy, on the other hand, is already obvious: anyone currently employed in the healthcare industry can attest to the urgent need for credentialed health informatics professionals, CMIO’s in particular.
+The mandate’s impact on our economy, on the other hand, is already obvious: Anyone currently employed in the healthcare industry can attest to the urgent need for credentialed health informatics professionals, CMIOs in particular.

-As of June 2014, the BLS projects a 23% rate of growth in employment opportunities for medical and health services managers and a 22% rate of growth for medical records and health information technicians.
+As of May 2015, the BLS projects a 17% rate of growth in employment opportunities for medical and health services managers and a 15% rate of growth for medical records and health information technicians.
 Both of these figures represent growth rates faster than the average for all other occupations.
-While neither figure should be taken as directly representative of the market for CMIO’s, they do attest to the surge in opportunities for qualified health IT candidates as a whole.
+While neither figure should be taken as directly representative of the market for CMIOs, they do attest to the surge in opportunities for qualified health IT candidates as a whole.

-The salary of a Chief Medical Information Officer Certified in Health Informatics will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
+The salary of a Chief Medical Information Officer with a graduate degree in Health Informatics will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
 As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.

 Many universities are also adding master’s degree programs in health informatics, which make an ideal investment for the IT professional ready to broaden his or her career prospects and transition into one of the fastest-growing fields in the country.